-The evaluation process will include program policy factors such as the relevance of the proposed research to the terms of the FOA and the agency's programmatic needs.
+The evaluation process will include program policy factors listed in Section V B under item 2.
+Selection.
 Note that external peer reviewers are selected with regard to both their scientific expertise and the absence of conflict-of-interest issues.
 Both Federal and non-Federal reviewers may be used, and submission of an application constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.

-The questions below are provided to the merit reviewers to elaborate the criteria established by regulation:
+The questions below are provided to the merit reviewers to elaborate on their responses to the criteria established by regulation: